 If you want IPHost Network Monitor to start polling discovered monitors immediately after discovery, you should select the “Start discovered monitors” checkbox.
 Otherwise, the discovered monitors remain in a Discovered state and you have to start them manually.

-The next page allows you to select application templates that should be used to search for applications and services running in your network.
-If an application template is selected and the discovery process finds an application-specific resource on a host, it will apply the application to the host, i.e. it will create a set of predefined monitors to the host.
+The next page allows you to select templates that should be used to search for applications, devices and services running in your network.
+If an template is selected and the discovery process finds an application-specific resource on a host, it will apply the application to the host, i.e. it will create a set of predefined monitors to the host.

 The next page allows you to select user credentials that will be used to access the resources during the discovery process and will be assigned to discovered monitors.